j22rrobinson-pixel/MASC515.A3/README.md

     * **Lower Temperature (0.7):** Makes the model more confident, leading to realistic names like `brilani`, `kona`, and `anah`.
     * **Higher Temperature:** Increases creativity but can lead to more "gibberish" or abstract sounds.

-    ## How to Run
-    Ensure you have Python 3 installed, then run:
-    ```bash
-    python microgpt4added.py
-    ```

-    ---

-    ### Verification Note
-    As verified in the project Colab, the model successfully reaches the **1.7 loss target** (e.g., reaching 1.68 at step 530), confirming that all architectural changes are mathematically sound and backpropagating correctly.